SolarNetworkFoundation/solarnetwork.net/content/pricing.md

 {{<section/deck class="sn-alt" deck-class="sn-learn sn-pair sn-compact" buttons="contact"
   title="Long-term subscription discounts"
   subtitle="Pay up front for longer-term support for a discounted price.
+Discounts do not apply to platform usage costs.
 All consulting and training hours apply to the whole term.
 Choose one of the monthly support packages and then add on one of these long-term options:">}}

   {{<deck-card class="sn-main" title="Quarterly" subtitle="3 month term">}}